Congratulations to our 2023-2024 Cheer, Basketball and Spelling Bee winners!

 Roosevelt School District No. 66 is committed to providing our many stakeholders and citizens with a complete accounting of how our tax resources are spent, as well as providing insight into the financial operations of our school district.
+The full Fiscal Year 2022 report is available for download in its orignal format and an alternative text-only format.
 In addition to the information below, please visit our Financial Transparency page for more information.

-If you, or someone you know, needs special assistance with a disability to access any content on this web site, please contact 602-243-4829 or email firstname.lastname@example.org.
-For other, general district questions, please call 602-243-4800.
+If you, or someone you know, needs special assistance with a disability to access any content on this web site, please contact 602-243-4841 or email firstname.lastname@example.org.
+For other general district questions, please call 602-243-4800.

 Title IX of the Education Amendments of 1972, as amended protects individuals from discrimination based on sex in any educational program or activity operated by recipients of federal financial assistance.
 As required by Title IX, Roosevelt School District No. 66 does not discriminate on the basis of sex in the education programs or activities that we operate, including in admission and employment.
 Inquiries concerning the application of Title IX may be referred to the Title IX Coordinator or to the U.S. Department of Education, Assistant Secretary, or both.